 Of the five regions of the spine, the thoracic area begins at the base of the neck, continuing to the low back – six inches below the bottom of the shoulder blades.
-This region is made of 12 vertebrae that are medium sized.
-(The neck is made of fine vertebrae, while the low back is thick.)
+This region is made of 12 vertebrae that are medium-sized (the neck is made of fine vertebrae, while the low back vertebrae are thick.)
 The thoracic vertebrae are responsible for connecting the ribs, which attach to the breastbone.
-This bony (thoracic) cage surrounds the vital organs, protecting the heart, lungs and liver.
+This bony (thoracic) cage surrounds the vital organs, protecting the heart, lungs, and liver.

 There are two types of general pain: acute and chronic.
 Acute upper back pain can be an emergency situation because the thoracic section is responsible for protecting vital organs.
-If the pain is sudden, intense and unexplainable, it is wise to seek immediate emergent care.
+If the pain is sudden, intense, and unexplainable, it is wise to seek immediate emergency care.

-Chronic upper back pain is long-term pain, which could be caused from any of the aforementioned conditions, heart disease, gastroesophageal reflux disease or even pulmonary illnesses.
+Chronic upper back pain is long-term pain that could be caused from any of the aforementioned conditions, heart disease, gastroesophageal reflux disease, or even pulmonary illnesses.
 Your pain physician should be able to determine the cause of pain with appropriate diagnostics.
 This may include an MRI, CT scan, or X-ray.

 Our physicians will be able to determine the most appropriate manner of treatment and cause of upper back pain.

 - Becker, R, Jakob, D, Uhle, L, Riegel, T, & Bertalanffy , L. (2000).
 The significance of intrathecal opioid therapy for the treatment of neuropathic cancer pain conditions.
 Stereotact Funct Neurosurg, 75(1), Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/11416261